 This article is going to talk about the beginning and the end of the hiring process.
 I’m going to make sure you know two things.
 First, that you understand how urgent it is that you hire, and second, how to make sure those you hire actually show up.
 There’s a huge pile of work in the middle of this process involving phone screens, interviews, and offers, but for this article, we’ll just focus on the beginning and the end.

 Let’s start by understanding where this whole hiring process starts.
 We need to talk about requisitions.

 In many companies, jobs are ruled by requisitions (“reqs”).
 These imaginary pieces of paper give you, the hiring manager, the permission to hire, but they serve two other purposes.
 First, they document and formalize the process of hiring a new full-time person, and more importantly, they give executives visibility into the state of the company’s growth.

-It varies by company, but reqs, specifically open, approved reqs, are one of the more popular organizational levers the execs have to control of the growth of the company.
-In software development, one of your larger corporate expenses is base salary, which means the moment uncertainty appears on you company’s horizon, reqs (read: potential large expenses) are one of the first things to vanish.
+It varies by company, but reqs, specifically open, approved reqs, is one of the more popular organizational levers the execs have to control the growth of the company.
+In software development, one of your larger corporate expenses is base salary, which means the moment uncertainty appears on your company’s horizon, reqs (read: potential large expenses) are one of the first things to vanish.